Motor racing - Sainz takes three-place grid penalty to Baku

-MONTREAL Toro Rosso driver Carlos Sainz will take a three-place grid penalty to the Azerbaijan Grand Prix as punishment for causing a collision in Canada on Sunday.
+MONTREAL (Reuters) - Toro Rosso driver Carlos Sainz will take a three-place grid penalty to the Azerbaijan Grand Prix as punishment for causing a collision in Canada on Sunday.

 Race stewards found the Spaniard had made a dangerous move that caused a collision with Romain Grosjean's Haas before he then hit Felipe Massa's Williams and shunted the Brazilian out of the race.